Our Yeerongpilly team of highly qualified, experienced and warm practitioners includes:

 Lauren says: “I feel privileged to work alongside my clients and would love at the end of our time together for clients to have more compassion and acceptance of themselves and their human struggles, feel more connected to people they care about and obtain strategies for managing painful thoughts and emotions to lead rich and meaningful Lives.
 I typically tailor therapy to a client’s individual goals, drawing from Acceptance and Commitment Therapy, Mindfulness, Compassion Focused Therapy, Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Motivational Interviewing and Schema Therapy.”

 Dr Lena Zhang Clinical Psychologist DPsych (Clin), BA (Hons), MAPS, MCCP

 Lena provides therapy to adolescents and adults.
 Her special interest areas include Anxiety, Depression, interpersonal difficulties, mindfulness, Borderline Personality Disorder, trauma, Bipolar Disorder and emotional regulation difficulties.
 Lena particularly enjoys working with culturally and linguistically diverse people.
-Lena works on Tuesdays.
+Lena works on Tuesday each week.